Bethe Ansatz solution for a model of global-range interacting bosons on the square lattice: Square lattice models

 The eigenvalues for (\ref{bmatrixobc}) are found to be given by the multiset

 Since (\ref{nrg}), (\ref{bae}) only depend on the {\it squares} of these eigenvalues, we can equally take the multiset

 The illustrative example above generalises to the case of an arbitrary $L\times L$ lattice with open boundary conditions.
-The eigenvalues of the adjacency matrix $A$ can be directly obtained via Fourier series.
-The eigenvalues have the form
+The eigenvalues of the adjacency matrix $A$ can be directly obtained via Fourier series - see Appendix.
+The eigenvalues of $A$ have the form

-The above formula provides $L^2$ solutions.
+The above formula provides $L^2$ values.
 Note that $A$ as given by (\ref{am}) is spectrally equivalent to

 Hence the eigenvalues of $A^2$ occur in (at least) two-fold degenerate pairs.
 In applying (\ref{nrg},\ref{bae}) each degeneracy must be halved to obtain the $m=L^2/2$ solutions for the eigenvalues $\{\varepsilon_j^2\:j=1,...,m\}$ of $B^2$.
 For example, the positive values and half of the zero values coming from Eq. (\ref{formulaobc}) for $L=4$ exactly coincides with (\ref{setobc}).